History of the Rocky Mountain Symphony Orchestra

 "If your kids are dancing in the aisles at an RMSO Concert, we know one thing for sure: We're doing our job properly."

-Now in its third season, the Rocky Mountain Symphony Orchestra was born in June 2016.
+The Rocky Mountain Symphony Orchestra was born in June 2016.
 By March 2017, the Orchestra received its Alberta Non-Profit registration as the Rocky Mountain Symphony Society.
-The RMSO is managed by a Governing Board of Directors.
+In January 2019, the Rocky Mountain Symphony Society was granted Charitable Status.

 September 2016 - Okotoks & Strathmore